Discover the Stunning Chee Dale Stepping Stones Walk in the Peak District

 How long is the Chee Dale walk?

-There are several walks to the Chee Dale Stepping Stones, but we picked a 5-mile circular route that would take us to both sets of stepping stones.
-Yes, that right – there are two!
+There are several routes you can take to explore the Chee Dale Stepping Stones, but we chose a scenic 5-mile circular walk that allowed us to visit both sets of stepping stones.
+That’s right – there are two sets of stepping stones to discover, each offering stunning views of this limestone gorge.

 Parking for Chee Dale

-Our Chee Dale Stepping Stones walk starts at the Miller’s Dale car park, behind the old railway station.
-This is just off the B6049, between Wormhill and Blackwell in the Peak District.
-It’s a pay and display car park, with good facilities and is really easy to find.
+Our Chee Dale Stepping Stones walk begins at the Miller’s Dale car park, conveniently located just off the B6049, between Wormhill and Blackwell.
+This pay-and-display car park is easy to find and offers great facilities, making it an ideal starting point for your walk.

 Getting to the Chee Dale Stepping Stones